C4ptainCrunch/thesis/source/index.rst

 Results of the jobs submitted to AWS Batch can then be found in AWS CloudWatch.
 They are downloaded with a script and stored in :code:`source/data/*.jsonl`.
-These results are then processed and normalized and made available in Pandas DataFrame :cite:`pandas`.
+These results are then processed, normalized and made available in Pandas DataFrame :cite:`pandas`.